ietf-wg-cellar/matroska-specification/tags-precedence.md

 For example, if you have a `TrackEntry\Name` element and Tag `TITLE` for that track in a Matroska Segment, the Tag string **SHOULD** be used and not the `TrackEntry\Name` string to identify the track.

 As the Tag element is optional, a lot of `Matroska Readers` do not handle it and will not use the tags value when it's found.
-So for maximum compatibility, it's usually better to put the strings in the `TrackEntry`, `ChapterAtom` and `Attachment` and keep the tags matching these values if tags are also used.
+Thus, for maximum compatibility, it's usually better to put the strings in the `TrackEntry`, `ChapterAtom`, and `Attachment` and keep the tags matching these values if tags are also used.

 ## Tag Levels